Žeimelis

 Žeimelis is a small town in northern Lithuania, 40 km to the north from Pakruojis, near the border with Latvia.
 It is a centre of an elderate.
 According to a census in 2011, Žeimelis had 953 residents.
 Town of Žeimelis is a state-protected urbanistic monument.
-The town of Žeimelis has a Gothic town square with inns from the 18th and 19th centuries; the inns were adjusted for defensive needs as well. Žeimelis has museum of Semigallia.
+The town of Žeimelis has a town square with inns from the 18th and 19th centuries; the inns were adjusted for defensive needs as well. Žeimelis has museum of Semigallia.

 History

 The lands were inhabited by the Baltic tribe Semigallians. Žeimelis manor was first mentioned in 1500.
 In 1542 Žeimelis was known as a town.
 In 1592–1674 school of reformats was operating.
 Since the 17th century Žeimelis was a place of big markets.

 Field Marshal Michael Andreas Barclay de Tolly was baptized in the Lutheran church on December 27, 1761.
-High school was established in 1920.
-Agriculture school founded in 1937.
+The high school was established in 1920.
+An agriculture school was founded in 1937.

-In August 1941, a total of 160 Jews from Žeimelis were murdered by an Einsatzgruppen.
+In August 1941, a total of 160 Jews from Žeimelis were murdered by an Einsatzgruppe.
 The mass execution was perpetrated by Germans and local collaborators.

 After the Soviet occupation, Lithuanian partisans from Prisikėlimas military district were active in Žeimelis and its surroundings.